JAVASCRIPT NUMBER

 console.log(Number.parseInt(3929).toExponential());

-method in javascript formats the passed number using fixed-point notation.
-It is used to format a number with any specific numbers of digits.
+The Number.toFixed() method in javascript formats the passed number using fixed-point notation.
+It is used to format a number with any specific number of digits.

-method has a number argument which specifies the number of digits after decimal point
+Number.toFixed() method has a number argument that specifies the number of digits after decimal point

-This method round of number as in maths.
+This method round of numbers as in maths.

 const num1 = 5.3455;